-- Take some parental leave at the end of your maternity leave.
-You are entitled to take up to 13 weeks parental leave (18 weeks from 8th March 2013) up until your child’s 5th birthday.
-Parents of disabled children can take up to 18 weeks parental leave up to the child’s 18th birthday.
-Parental leave can normally only be taken in blocks of a week, up to four weeks a year but your employer may be more flexible.
-You must give at least 21 days notice to take parental leave.
-Parental leave is usually unpaid unless your employer offers paid leave.
+- take some Parental Leave at the end of your maternity leave.
+You are entitled to take up to 18 weeks’ Parental Leave per parent up until your child’s 18th birthday (this is different from the new right to shared parental leave).
+Parental Leave can normally only be taken in blocks of a week, up to four weeks a year but your employer may be more flexible.
+You must give at least 21 days notice to take Parental Leave.
+Parental Leave is usually unpaid unless your employer offers paid leave.
 You need to have worked for your employer for one year to qualify for parental leave.

 What happens if I need time off after I return to work?